 The message of the project

-The project is about valuing natural resources while connecting with the animals we get them from.
-This approach can be pleasant and rewarding, and it will help us consume less.
+The project is about enabling more caring and cherishing relationships to the materials we wear, while connecting with the beings we get them from.
+Valuing sheep’s wool as a resource can be pleasant and rewarding, and it will help us to put less pressure on the planet and our ecosystems.

 The idea behind the project

 There are 8 billion people on our planet.
 And there are one billion sheep.
-Imagine no other resources spent on our clothing.
+Imagine there would be no other resources spent on our clothing, except for the wool of those sheep.
 No more land to be degraded by the cultivation of cotton and no more oil to be used for polyester production.

 - Project locations